Digital Credentialing

 • Choose Smart Certificates if you want the simplest setup focused purely on issuing certificates without complex automation.

 Each of these tools works well as a starting point.
-However, as certificate programs grow and requirements like verification, branding consistency, delivery tracking, resending, and long-term credential management become important, teams often move beyond Google add-ons to dedicated digital credentialing platforms.
+However, as certificate programs grow and requirements like verification, branding consistency, delivery tracking, resending, teams often move beyond Google add-ons to dedicated digital credentialing platforms.

 From Certificates to Digital Credentials